Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 Steering: An ATV uses handlebars to change the direction of the wheels.
 When you pull on the left end of the bars (and push the right end), the wheels turn left, and when you pull on the right end of the bars (and push the left end), the wheels turn right.

-Make sure to maintain a firm grip on both ends of the bars at all times.
+Ensure you always maintain a firm grip on both ends of the bars.

-Avoid hitting obstacles such as rocks along the trail as this could cause what is known as a kickback.
-The force from the impact transfer from the wheels, up through the steering column, and to the handlebars.
+Avoid hitting obstacles such as rocks along the trail, as this could cause what is known as a kickback.
+The force from the impact transfers from the wheels, up through the steering column, and to the handlebars.
 This sudden movement may cause you to lose your grip.

 You can reduce kickback significantly by choosing an ATV with power steering.
-Here are some of the other benefits of having power steering on your ATV.
+Here are some other benefits of power steering on your ATV.

-Throttle control: ATVs use a thumb throttle located on the right side of the handlebars to increase and decrease engine speed.
-This control style is the safest and most efficient way of maintaining control of the throttle when riding on uneven terrain where the rider needs to move around on the vehicle continuously.
+ATVs feature a thumb throttle on the right side of the handlebars to regulate engine speed.
+This control method is deemed the safest and most effective for maintaining throttle control while riding on uneven terrain, where the rider needs to shift positions on the vehicle continuously.

 Make sure to apply throttle slowly and gradually until the bike starts moving.
 ATVs are powerful vehicles, and the fast acceleration they offer may come as a surprise.

-Many new riders apply too much throttle too fast, which may lead to what is known as “Whiskey throttle.”
-Whiskey throttle is where the rider panics from the unexpected rapid acceleration, instinctively grips the handlebars harder, and by doing so, applies even more throttle and loses control of the vehicle.
+Many new riders apply too much throttle too quickly, leading to a phenomenon known as “Whiskey throttle.”
+This occurs when the rider panics due to the unexpected rapid acceleration, instinctively grips the handlebars tighter, and inadvertently applies even more throttle, resulting in losing control of the vehicle.

-Check this post if you want to learn more about why ATVs use a thumb throttle instead of a twist throttle.
+Check this post to learn more about why ATVs use a thumb throttle instead of a twist throttle.

 Please refer to this post to learn more about how different types of ATV transmissions work

 Braking: Most ATVs have one or more hand brake levers and a foot brake lever.
 Squeeze the hand brake lever against the handlebars or press the foot pedal downwards to activate the brakes.
 Increase the pressure gradually for a smooth stopping motion.
-Note that the foot brake on some ATVs does not activate the brakes on all four wheels.
-Refer to your user manual or ask an instructor how the brakes on your specific ATV operates.
+Note that some ATVs’ foot brakes do not activate the brakes on all four wheels.
+Refer to your user manual or ask an instructor how the brakes on your specific ATV operate.

 Check this post to learn more about how ATV brakes work.